etghcircle/ETGH/README.md

 - **Fun Stuff** — inside jokes, random bits, things that just belong here.

 Some of it is public — anyone with the link can wander through it.
-Some of it is just for the four of us — Admin and the three of us — and stays locked behind a login.
+Some of it is just for the three of us — Admin and the three of us — and stays locked behind a login.

 ## Who Can Do What